moleculerjs/database/docs/README.md

 ### `default`: \<string|Function\> _(Default: `null`)_
 For the non-required fields, you can set default values.
-If the field value is nullish in the `create` and `replace` actions, the service will set the defined default value.
+If the field value is `null` or `undefined` in the `create` and `replace` actions, the service will set the defined default value.
 If the `default` is a Function, the service will call it to get the default value. _The function may be asynchronous._

 **Example**
 ```js